AdamGrossTX/FU.WhyAmIBlocked/docs/Export-FUBypassBlock.md

 # Export-FUBypassBlock

 ## SYNOPSIS
-If block bypass entries are found in the sdb, registry and ps1 files will be exported for easy use on blocked devices.
+if block bypass entries are found in the sdb, registry and ps1 files will be exported for easy use on blocked devices.

 ## SYNTAX

 ```
-Export-FUBypassBlock [[-Path] <String>] [<CommonParameters>]
+Export-FUBypassBlock [[-Path] <String>] [<Commonparameters>]
 ```

 ## DESCRIPTION
-If block bypass entries are found in the sdb, registry and ps1 files will be exported for easy use on blocked devices.
+if block bypass entries are found in the sdb, registry and ps1 files will be exported for easy use on blocked devices.

 ## EXAMPLES